 MacBooster Mini comes with another useful option of a Lightning Booster.
 We can probably think of Lightning Booster as real-time protection, but it is unclear what this does internally.
 We have reached out to IObit with a query and will keep this post updated.

-Now that we have talked at length about the features of MacBooster 7, we are probably ready to answer this question now.
-Let's address it then!
-It seems that MacBooster 7 does have a few new features and changes over MacBooster 6.
+Now that we have talked at length about the features of MacBooster 8, we are probably ready to answer this question now.
+Let’s address it then!
+It seems that MacBooster 8 does have a few improvements over MacBooster 7.

-Apart from a slight design change, MacBooster 7 comes with two noticeable changes from MacBooster 7:
+MacBooster 8 comes with these noticeable changes from MacBooster 7:

 The firewall that MacBooster Mini lets us control is Mac’s default application firewall.
 MacBooster does not bundle a third-party firewall of any kind.

-MacBooster 4 used to have an Extension Manager (for browsers), which is not available in MacBooster 5 anymore and not in MacBooster 6 either.
-Hence, it was clear that realtime protection and extension manager are not coming back in MacBooster 7.
+MacBooster 4 used to have an Extension Manager (for browsers), which is not available in MacBooster 6 anymore and not in MacBooster 7 either.
+Hence, it was clear that real-time protection and extension manager are not coming back in MacBooster 8.

-Just like with MacBooster 6, MacBooster 7 too is a attempt at creating a software with more valuable tools overall and with a more pleasant UI from this latest version.
+Just like with MacBooster 7, MacBooster 8, too, is an attempt at creating software with more valuable tools overall and with a more pleasant UI from this latest version.

 MacBooster makes our lives easier.
-It has a set of cool features and tools, bundled into one application.
-Every thing that we do with software today can be done offline and it all boils down to one thing.
+It has a set of cool features and tools bundled into one application.
+Everything that we do with software today can be done offline, and it all boils down to one thing.
 How much of time do you want to spend cleaning your Mac manually every few days?
-If you have a critical task at hand, you would want you Mac to run smoothly.
-You definitely do not want to spend time learning how to do these cleanups manually and do a thousand trial and errors in the process.
+If you have a critical task at hand, you would want your Mac to run smoothly.
+You definitely do not want to spend time learning how to do these cleanups manually and do a thousand trials and errors in the process.
 That is a frustrating path to go down.

 MacBooster has utilities like Startup Optimizer and Uninstaller that I use quite often.
-Its Photo Sweeper can be surprisingly useful when the need arises and the new addition of Turbo Boost in MacBooster 7 shows that they are working hard to bring new features with every release.
+Its Photo Sweeper can be surprisingly useful when the need arises.
+Enhanced features like Turbo Boost, Memory Clean, and Startup Optimization shows that they are working hard to bring new features with every release.

 Have you used MacBooster or are you using it currently?
 How has your experience been so far?
 Do let us know in the comments below.
 If you have any questions, simply drop a comment, and we will research out the answer for you.